 Lucidity has amplitude

-First, lucidity IS awareness – mental clarity of the fact that you’re dreaming during a dream.
+First, lucidity is awareness or clarity – mental clarity of the fact that you’re dreaming during a dream.

-Thinking of lucidity this way should help you benchmark your skill level throughout your lucid dreaming practice.
+Thinking of lucid dreaming this way should help you benchmark your skill level throughout your practice.
 So here is a clear scale for the levels of lucidity as I understand it:

 These are just your standard REM sleep dreams.

 Sub-lucid implies you were close but no cigar, just below threshold levels.
 These dreams are very common amongst beginner lucid dreamers.

 These dreams are often characterized by searching for lucidity or talking to a dream-character about becoming lucid.
-The subject of lucidity comes up and you might be skeptical about whether you’re dreaming or not, but if you don’t explicitly realize it’s a dream at the time, it’s not quite lucid.
+The subject of lucidity comes up and you might be skeptical about whether you’re dreaming or not, but you don’t explicitly realize it’s a dream at the time.

 At this point, you’re interested, curious, and taking the right steps… but you’re just knocking at the door; it hasn’t opened yet – the dial of awareness has been turned up, but not high enough.

-Mild lucidity is when you’re aware you’re dreaming, but it’s a faint awareness and can’t really change what’s happening.
-That “Ah-ha” moment … that moment of clarity (lucidity) has been achieved and you know it’s a dream, but it’s fleeting – the dream is hazy or shaky and you might lose lucidity immediately after you achieved it.
+Mild lucidity is when you’re aware you’re dreaming, but it’s a faint awareness and you can’t really change what’s happening.
+That “Ah-ha” moment … that moment of clarity (lucidity) has been achieved and you know it’s a dream, but it’s fleeting – the dream is hazy, shaky, or short-lived.
+Mildly lucid dreams often include brief flashes of lucidity that quickly fade.

 Learn to improve lucidity

-Along your journey into your mind, it’s useful to have these benchmarks so you can identify your skill level, and develop your practice.
+Along your journey into your mind, it’s useful to have these benchmarks so you establish goals, identify your skill level, and develop your practice.
 If you want to learn more, check out the app.
-You’ll learn how to turn the dial of awareness and navigate your levels of lucidity in the app.
+You’ll learn how to turn the dial of awareness and navigate your levels of lucidity.

 What level have you been able to reach?
 Feel free to share your experiences in the comments or reach out with questions by subscribing below!